Who I am

-Now, 30 years, an MSc and a PhD later, I have become a shark expert.
+Now, 30 years, an MSc and a PhD later, I have become an internationally recognised shark expert.
 My passion for sharks and rays has taken me around the globe conducting field research projects, attending science, management and conservation meetings, acting as a consultant and providing training courses.
 Perhaps most rewarding of all was working with live great white sharks.
-I was responsible for initiating research into the migrations and movements of great white sharks in South Africa and New Zealand, in collaboration with local scientists and government organisations.
+I was responsible for initiating research into the migrations and movements of great white sharks in South Africa and New Zealand, in collaboration with local scientists and government organisations, and in this way pioneering the study of great white sharks with different kinds of satellite tags.
 During this time I made the greatest discovery of my career: we tagged ‘Nicole’, a female great white shark that travelled from South Africa to Australia in the first recorded transoceanic return migration for any shark species.
-Interestingly, that’s when I met my friend and the Save Our Seas Foundation’s current CEO Michael Scholl, who collaborated with us in the project and whose own research was instrumental in completing the cycle of Nicole’s return migration.
+Interestingly, that’s when I met my friend and the Save Our Seas Foundation’s (SOSF) current CEO Michael Scholl, who collaborated with us on the project and whose own research was instrumental in completing the cycle of Nicole’s return migration.

 Although learning about this misunderstood, threatened and fantastically imposing fish was the highlight of my career, I have also worked in elasmobranch taxonomy and identification, fisheries data and assessment training, ecology and fisheries modelling, conservation and management.

-What I doOur project combines ecological and biological research with conservation efforts.
-We are hoping to unveil the mysteries of devil rays: how they use different parts of the ocean and where they migrate to.
+Both projects combine ecological and biological research with conservation efforts.
+Emphasis in the first is on unveiling the mysteries of devil rays: how they use different parts of the ocean and where they migrate to.
 We also compare the behaviour of ray species in each site and contribute to a global study led by the Manta Trust into the number of species, the relationships between different populations of devil and manta rays, and how these are exploited to supply the trade in their gill plates.

 In recent years, the belief has arisen in China and eastern Asian countries that manta and devil ray gill plates possess magical powers to cure all kinds of human ailments.
 The trade driven by this dubious ‘traditional Chinese medicine’ is fuelling a huge increase in the fishing of these beautiful marine giants around the world.
-Brazil and Mexico have passed legislation protecting all manta and devil rays from fishing, but there are many other countries that have not joined this important conservation movement.
-We need to gather enough scientific evidence to convince these countries, as well as international conventions that regulate trade (such as CITES) and exploitation, that all manta and devil rays should be protected with as many types of legislation as are needed.
+Brazil and Mexico have passed legislation protecting all manta and devil rays from fishing, but these measures are often poorly implemented.
+There are also many other countries that have not established similar legislation.
+We need to gather more accurate scientific information about the life cycle and movements of devil rays and to identify hotspots of interaction with fisheries in order to inform better implementation of conservation regulations.
+We also need to convince other countries that all manta and devil rays should be protected with as many types of legislation as are needed, especially now that devil rays have recently been added to Appendix II of CITES.
 This is why it is crucially important for their conservation that we discover where the rays go during each phase of their life cycle; how many species there are and how to recognise them; and where and which populations of each species are being overexploited.

 During our field trips we deploy cutting-edge electronic satellite tags that measure depth, water temperature and light levels every few seconds.
 The information from the tags is relayed to us via satellites, enabling us to follow the movements of each individual ray for several months at a time.
 Both difficult and exhilarating, tagging the devil rays involves free diving with them in order to attach the tags to their backs by means of small darts.
 The tags detach automatically after a pre-programmed period and relay the information to our laptops at home.
 During our field trips we also try to measure and sex each individual and obtain small samples of its muscle and skin.
 These samples will enable us to conduct population genetic and taxonomic studies that are essential for mapping how many different species exist, their physical differences and which populations are being exploited for the gill-plate trade.

-As I go to sea during each expedition, I am always filled of joy and awe at the spectacle of swimming alongside these beautiful ‘flying’ sea creatures.
+As I go to sea for each expedition, I am always filled with joy and awe at the prospect of swimming alongside these beautiful ‘flying’ sea creatures.
 I truly hope that with the combined efforts of everyone, we will preserve them for future generations to admire.